jakubfi/ictester/doc/protocol.md

 * 1 BYTE: response: `RESP_FAIL`
 * `x` BYTES: failure description.
 Depends on the test type, see below

+## Test timing error

+This response is sent only for `CMD_TEST_RUN` command and indicates output read timing error.
+5 μs after the initial test vector failure, vector is tested again.
+If that second check passes, `RESP_TIMING_FAIL` is sent in response.
+Otherwise test fails with `RESP_FAIL`.

+* 1 BYTE: response: `RESP_TIMING_FAIL`

 ### `TEST_LOGIC` failure